 - Lewis Mumford

-Alternately called “The Trapezoid House” or “The Tree House,” Cassilhaus celebrates asymmetry as it deploys three trapezoidal volumes across a very steep and densely forested site affording breathtaking views of Duke Forest and New Hope Creek.
-Two living “pods”-- a multi-level main house and a self-contained guest house programmed for month-long visiting artist residencies, are joined by a long bridging structure housing a photography gallery and master suite.
+Designed by the team at Ellen Cassilly Architect, Cassilhaus celebrates asymmetry as it deploys three trapezoidal volumes across a very steep and densely forested site affording breathtaking views of Duke Forest and New Hope Creek.
+Alternately called “The Trapezoid House” or “The Tree House,” the two living “pods”– a multi-level main house and a self-contained guest house programmed for month-long visiting artist residencies, are joined by a long bridging structure housing a photography gallery and master suite.

 The trapezoidal template provided a powerful organizing force to the floor plan and yielded visually stimulating interior and exterior spaces.
 The design includes liberal fenestration including extensive clerestory windows that line the perimeter of the volumes and give the appearance of floating roofs as well as maximize reflected light without allowing direct sunlight on the art collection.
 The metal roof over the bridge was pushed down at the main pod to bring southern light via a second clerestory into the living area to the North.
 The site’s steep slope allowed for a walk-in basement level for art storage and utility spaces.
 A carport and stone landscape retaining walls built from site-excavated stone complete the program.